efchea1/calibration-blindspot-benchmark/README.md

 # Calibration Blindspot Benchmark (CBB)

 > **Google DeepMind & Kaggle Hackathon 2026**
-> Track: Metacognition | Measuring Progress Toward AGI — Cognitive Abilities
+> Track: Metacognition | Measuring Progress Toward AGI - Cognitive Abilities

 ---

 ## What Is CBB?

-The Calibration Blindspot Benchmark measures whether frontier language models **know what they don't know** — a core metacognitive ability that standard benchmarks like MMLU completely ignore.
+The Calibration Blindspot Benchmark measures whether frontier language models **know what they don't know**, a core metacognitive ability that standard benchmarks like MMLU completely ignore.

 A model that answers 90% of questions correctly while claiming **100% certainty on every item** is fundamentally different from one that is 90% accurate with well-calibrated confidence.
 Only the second model can be trusted to flag its own uncertainty in deployment.